-This week we’re diving into the importance of mobility in the thoracic spine, a region that commonly becomes less mobile and more stiff, resulting in pain and faulty movement patterns.
-If we take a joint-by-joint approach, we can see that each joint in the body has a primary need based on the way it’s designed and how it functions – the thoracic spine included:
+We’re diving into the importance of thoracic mobility.
+The thoracic spine is a region that commonly becomes less mobile and stiffer.
+If we take a joint-by-joint approach, we can see that each joint in the body has a primary need based on the way it’s designed and how it functions.

 This scenario is especially prevalent in the back, neck, and shoulders.
 Here’s how it works: